raklaptudirm/brainfuck/README.md

 $ cd brainfuck
 $ go build
 ```
-Add the generated executable file to your `PATH`.
+Add the generated executable file to your `$PATH`.

 # Usage:
 ### Run a `brainfuck` file: